March 12th, 2015 | Julia Braime

-We’ve a double date coming up this weekend, and whilst we’ve already told you about our extraordinary wedding fair that’s happening at The Alnwick Garden this Sunday 5th October, we’ve still found time to squeeze in our chicest bridal exhibition of all, and will be opening the doors to Leeds’ most fashionable brides at it’s most gorgeous boutique, exclusive use, wedding venue – The Mansion, Roundhay Park too!
+We’ve a double date coming up next weekend, and whilst we’ve already told you about our extraordinary wedding fair that’s happening at The Bowdon Rooms on Sunday 22nd March, we’ve still found time to squeeze in our chicest bridal exhibition of all, and will be opening the doors to Leeds’ most fashionable brides at it’s most gorgeous boutique, exclusive use, wedding venue – Award Winning Dine’s The Mansion, Roundhay Park too!

 Brides Up North Luxury Wedding Exhibition